rust-lang/book/src/ch11-01-writing-tests.md

 didn't fail for a different reason than the one you were expecting.
 To help with this, an optional `expected` parameter can be added to the `should_panic` attribute.
 The test harness will make sure that the failure message contains the provided text.
-A safer version of the example above would be:
+A safer version of Listing 11-1 would be the following, in Listing 11-2:

 Filename: src/lib.rs